Mortgage Basics

 VRM Table.jpg

-In a rising interest rate environment this might result in a borrower falling behind on their loan repayment during a contract term and then having to make up the difference in the subsequent term by increasing their payments.
+In a rising interest rate environment, this might result in a borrower falling behind on their loan repayment during a contract term and then having to make up the difference in the subsequent term by increasing their payments.

-With an adjustable-rate mortgage (ARM), your mortgage payment fluctuates with the interest rate to keep your mortgage repayment schedule on track.
+With an adjustable-rate mortgage (ARM), your mortgage payment fluctuates with the interest rate to keep your repayment schedule on track.

 Benefits of Locked-in vs. Floating